tonik/docs/using-service-container.md

 ### Services for database queries

-Standard binding with `bind` returns the same service on every resolving.
+Standard binding with `bind` resolves service only once and returns a deposited value on every retrieving.
 It's a great place for fetching entries from the database because it gives you a certainty that you are querying your database only once.

 ```php
 namespace App\Theme\Setup;